 -I am an only child, born to an older-than-average couple with a 14-year age gap.
 Both my parents were over 35 when I was born, my father was about 48.
 It was strange at first, but eventually I learned to accept it.

--My absolute favorite gaming franchises are Pokémon, Legend of Zelda and Fire Emblem.
+-My absolute favorite gaming franchises are Pokémon, Megaman and Fire Emblem.

 -I am the last person to know about anything game-related, despite being a huge video game fan.

 -Both my parents are very skeptical of video games, making it difficult to pursue a gaming career for me.